FAQ

 How often is a new word added?

-What kind of words do you cover?
+What kind of Mexican Spanish slang do you cover?

-Are these words safe to use?
+Are these slang words safe to use in Mexico?

 Do I need to speak Spanish to use this?